Overcoming and Growing From Setbacks

-- Get enough sleep and exercise, and learn to manage stress.
+- Learn to relax.
 When you take care of your mind and body, you're better able to cope effectively with challenges in your life.
 Develop a good sleep routine, try out a new exercise or use physical relaxation techniques, like deep breathing or meditation.

-- Practice thought awareness .
+- Practice thought awareness.
 Resilient people don't let negative thoughts derail their efforts.
 Instead, they consistently practice positive thinking.
-Also, "listen" to how you talk to yourself when something goes wrong – if you find yourself making statements that are permanent, pervasive or personalized, correct these thoughts in your mind.
+This means listening to how you talk to yourself when something goes wrong – if you find yourself making statements that are permanent, pervasive or personalized, correct these thoughts in your mind.

-- Practice Cognitive Restructuring to change the way that you think about negative situations and bad events.
+- Edit your outlook.
+Practice cognitive restructuring to change the way that you think about negative situations and bad events.

 - Learn from your mistakes and failures.
-Every mistake has the power to teach you something important; so don't stop searching until you've found the lesson in every situation.
+Every mistake has the power to teach you something important, so look for the lesson in every situation.
 Also, make sure that you understand the idea of "post-traumatic growth" – often people find that crisis situations, such as a job loss or the breakdown of a relationship, allow them to re-evaluate their lives and make positive changes.

 - Choose your response.
 Remember, we all experience bad days and we all go through our share of crises.
-But we have a choice in how we respond; we can choose to react negatively or in a panic, or we can choose to remain calm and logical to find a solution.
+But we have a choice in how we respond: we can choose to react with panic and negativity, or we can choose to remain calm and logical to take control and find a solution.
 Your reaction is always up to you.

 - Maintain perspective.
 Resilient people understand that, although a situation or crisis may seem overwhelming in the moment, it may not make that much of an impact over the long-term.
 Try to avoid blowing events out of proportion.

-- If you don't already, learn to set SMART, effective personal goals – it's incredibly important to set and achieve goals that match your values , and to learn from your experiences.
+- Set yourself some goals.
+If you don't already, learn to set SMART, effective personal goals that match your values, and that can help you to learn from your experiences.